maxludden/supergene-v2/books/book08/md/chapter-2711.md

 “What favor would that be?”
 The bull monster was honest, but he wasn’t stupid.
 He looked slightly warily at Han Sen.

 “Actually, the favor wouldn’t really be helping me.
 I feel bad for you, Brother Bull.
-It was that godd*mn *sshole that summoned you.
+It was that godd*mn asshole that summoned you.
 He didn’t bring you a sacrifice.
 He was just playing you.
 If I see him again, I will try to punish him on your behalf.
 But I’m so weak… I’m not sure if I can fight him.
 It would be very embarrassing if I had to ask you to fight him on my behalf,” Han Sen confessed, looking at the bull with embarrassment.

 When the bull monster heard this, he thought Han Sen was a very nice person.
 He actually wanted to help him.
 He looked at Han Sen and nodded.
 “You’re good.”